samgeles/portfolio/README.md

   - performed K-means clustering with RFM segments to identify target groups

   **Conclusions**
-  - consumers in Cluster 1 should be target as they yield the highest average RFM score
+  - Consumers in Cluster 1 should be target as they yield the highest average RFM score and bring in the most Revenue
-  -
+  - Cluster 1 likely represents existing customers who may need re-engagement efforts to bring them back for future purchases.
+  - Cluster 2 likely represents new or potentially low-value customers who may require nurturing and incentivization to increase their frequency and monetary value over time.